Shari Cantor: Family

 She met her husband, Michael Cantor, while studying at the University of Connecticut.

 They have four children together, all boys.
 Their youngest son was born with a serious heart defect, which has led to her volunteer leadership with the Connecticut Children's Medical Center and the American Heart Association.

 Business career

 She has worked at Coopers & Lybrand and Cigna.

 Political career

 Cantor joined the West Hartford town council in 2004 and became Deputy Mayor in 2012.
 In 2016 she became Mayor of West Hartford, her first two projects were the designation of a town Poet Laureate and making the town a “heart safe community."
 Even though West Hartford is an affluent town of 63,000 the office is unpaid.
 She is the de facto leader of the West Hartford Democrats.
 Challenges during her term as mayor have included conflict with the Metropolitan District of Connecticut and dealing with the effects of a decrease in state education aid.

+Tax increases

+Under Cantors watch taxes in West Hartford have increased by 3 percent in FY 2023 budget, 1.86 percent in FY 2024 budget, and 3.49 percent for FY 2025 budget.